ds-modules/curriculum-guide/workflow/distributing-notebooks.md

 ### nbgitpuller Plugin

-One of the latest updates to the nbgitpuller link generator are the plugins which further simplifies the task of generating shareable links.
+One of the latest update to the nbgitpuller link generator is the plugin which simplifies the task of generating shareable links.

 - Install the nbgitpuller [Chrome](https://chrome.google.com/webstore/detail/nbgitpuller-link-generato/hpdbdpklpmppnoibabdkkhnfhkkehgnc) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/nbgitpuller-link-generator/) extension in your respective browser.
 A good test to confirm whether the extension got installed in your browser is to do the following action.
 Access a Github repository (through the installed browser) and check whether you can find nbgitpuller button.
 If you cannot find the button, try restarting the browser or reinstalling the plugin again.
 Sharing a snapshot of where the plugin appears in the page,